Maldives visa on arrival

 Visa on Arrival

-Maldives visa on arrival is available on arrival for Saint Vincent and Grenadines citizens.
-The stay is usually short with a period of 1 month and visa expires in 30 days.
+Montenegrin citizens can apply for a visa on arrival when travelling to Maldives.
+Maldives visa on arrival is available on arrival for Montenegrin citizens.
+The stay is usually short with a period of 30 days and visa expires in 30 days.
 Applicant is not required to be present when applying for Maldives visa on arrival.
-A total of 6 documents are required for applying Maldives visa on arrival.
-You can also find useful tips from fellow travellers.
+A total of 4 documents are required for applying Maldives visa on arrival.

-Maldives visa on arrival conditions for Saint Vincent and Grenadines citizens
+Maldives visa on arrival conditions for Montenegrin citizens

 - Tourist visa is granted for all nationalities, on arrival to Maldives.
 This means, no prior visa is required to arrive to Maldives as a Tourist.

 - The maximum number of days granted on arrival would be 30 days unless agreed by any bilateral means or Treaty.
 The thirty days is not for the passenger to claim, but lies at the discretion of the Immigration to grant any number of days less than or equal to 30.

 - The period of stay granted is shown on the endorsement given on the passport.
 Passengers are advised to check their passports for the arrival endorsement and take note of the number of days stay given.